How to Do

 6. Throughout the action, keep your chin tucked, as if you were cradling an egg beneath your chin.

-Hip thrusts with a barbell strengthen your glutes.
+Hip thrust with a barbell strengthen your glutes.

-Hip thrusts with a barbell train your entire lower body.
+Hip thrust with a barbell train your entire lower body.

-Hip thrusts with a barbell strengthen your hip flexor muscles.
+Hip thrust with a barbell strengthen your hip flexor muscles.

-Hip thrusts with a barbell are a versatile exercise.
+Hip thrust with a barbell are a versatile exercise.